filsredx/filsredx/README.md

 Hi, I’m Filsredx.
-I’m à software , site , app and game developer.
+I’m a software , site , app and game developer.
 I’m currently good at coding , and i'm independant.
 But i'm looking to collaborate with or programmer.
 You can contact me here filsredx@gmail.com.